Welcome to the YMCA of Metro Denver's Summer Day Camp

 How can I change my Registration?

-All changes to your registrations (weeks registered, location, cancellations etc.) must be emailed to firstname.lastname@example.org two weeks prior to the start of your child’s specific camp date.
-Please note deposits are non-refundable and non-transferable.
-Families with cancellations that are submitted less than two weeks in advance will not be refunded the $190 difference.
+Please remember that deposits are non-refundable, non-transferrable, and families with cancellations that are submitted less than two weeks in advance will not be refunded the difference.

 GENERAL CAMP QUESTIONS